 My panic seemed to elicit a smile from the elf.

 She tilted her head.

 That’s when I realized what had happened.
 She hadn’t spoken to me in my language on the mountain.
 She had been speaking her native language the entire time, but I had been so open to the arcane magics that I must have been translating on the fly.
 Such magic wasn’t uncommon.
 Most mages learn them when they are very young.
 My unconscious mind must have simply weaved the magic when I needed it, even if I wasn’t totally aware.

-I quickly tried to recall the spell and even did the juvenile hand motion that the teachers showed us to help remember the wording.
-With a flick of my wrist I cast the spell that would allow me to understand, and speak, the Night Elf language.
+I tried to recall the spell and even did the juvenile hand motion that the teachers showed us in school to help remember the wording.
+With a flick of my wrist, I cast the spell that would allow me to understand, and speak, the Night Elf language.

 “Good fortune to you,” I said.
 “How are you?”